 Uninstalling Programs: You should remove all those installed programs such as rarely used programs.

-Disabling startup programs: You can save some RAM and CPU stress by disabling the programs when windows start.
-To do that open Task manager and from the “startup” tab and see if there are unwanted programs you can disable.
-Disabling driver related program has not advised either program those publishers is Microsoft or Google.
+Disabling startup programs: You can save some RAM and CPU stress by disabling programs when Windows starts.
+To do that, open Task Manager and go to the “startup” tab.
+See if there are any unwanted programs you can disable.
+It is not advised to disable driver-related programs, especially those from publishers like Microsoft or Google.

 8. Refresh your Computer.

-A fresh installation is required when your Windows 10 is totally messed up, here are a few guides that will help you from Downloading a Windows 10 iso to Installing on your computer.
+A fresh installation is required when your Windows 10 is completely messed up.
+Here are a few guides that will help you from downloading a Windows 10 ISO to installing it on your computer.